HeidiJheng/HeidiJheng.github.io/content/publication/journal-article/index.md

 # Summary.
 An optional shortened abstract.
 summary: To aid storytelling research in consumer psychology, this article conceptualized a construct of the effectiveness of storytelling in agricultural marketing and developed a measure with further validation.
-This scale consisted of 13 items with four subscales: narrative processing, affect, brand attitude, and purchase intention.

 tags:
 - Scale Development